Principal Legal Framework

 All these reports have specific thresholds, deadlines and conditions when being filed for the Commission.

-Due to the risk of illicit activities between Mexico and the United States, Mexican authorities have implemented restrictions so that Mexican banks are usually restricted in receiving US dollars in cash, except when there is an economic rationale provided in the regulation – eg, receiving funds from legal entities with branches near the border.
+Due to the risk of illicit activities between Mexico and the United States, Mexican authorities have implemented restrictions so that Mexican banks are usually restricted in receiving US dollars in cash, except when there is an economic rationale provided in the regulation – for example, receiving funds from legal entities with branches near the border.

 The Bank Savings Protection Law (Ley de Protección al Ahorro Bancario) provides for the creation, organisation and functions of the Bank Savings Protection Institute, which is in charge of managing the savings protection fund.